Author Brad Parks

 Bio (Brief Version)

 International bestselling author Brad Parks is the only writer to have won the Shamus, Nero, and Lefty Awards, three of American crime fiction’s most prestigious prizes.
 His novels have been translated into 16 languages and have won critical acclaim across the globe, including stars from every major pre-publication review outlet.
 A graduate of Dartmouth College, Parks is a former journalist with The Washington Post and The (Newark, N.J.)
 Star-Ledger.
-He is now a full-time novelist living in Virginia with his wife and two school-aged children.
+Now a full-time novelist, he divides his time between Virginia and California with his wife and two school-aged children.

 Awards